Package 'pdp'

 # Fit a random forest to the Pima Indians diabetes data

-data (pima) # load the boston housing data
+data (pima) # load the Pima Indians diabetes data

 set.seed(102) # for reproducibility